 Our tree-lined paradise offers a safe haven for an abundance of migrating wild birds, with daily sightings of egrets and eagles soaring the skies, butterflies and dragonflies dancing in the breeze, and our resident cats and dogs relaxing the day away.

-to bathe with elephants
+Why it is unethical & unsafe to bathe with elephants

 In the wild, elephants love to bathe in rivers, ponds, streams and muddy wallows.
 They need space to splash, roll around, submerge, and cover themselves in mud.